mpaguilar/msa-toy/DOCSTRINGS.md

     None

 Returns:
-    A dictionary mapping template names ("think", "action", "completion") to their respective PromptTemplate instances.
+    A dictionary mapping template names ("think", "action", "completion", "final_synthesis") to their respective PromptTemplate instances.

 Notes:
     1. Create an empty dictionary to store prompt templates.
     2. Define the "think" template with a prompt that guides analysis of the question and memory state.
     3. Define the "action" template with a prompt that guides action selection based on analysis and available tools.
     4. Define the "completion" template with a prompt that determines if the question can be answered based on collected info.
+    5. Define the "final_synthesis" template with a prompt that guides final answer synthesis with reasoning.
-    5. Return the dictionary of templates.
+    6. Return the dictionary of templates.

 ---